Jake Brakes – Another Legal Gray Area

-The answer to the question is, it depends on the law that is passed.
-But to understand why we need to understand the U.S. Constitution, intrastate, and interstate commerce.
-In other words, sometimes the feds occupy the whole field of transportation law, and other times, the states do.
+The answer to your question is that it depends on the law passed.
+But to understand why, you must understand the U.S. Constitution, intrastate, and interstate commerce.
+In other words, we learned in law school that the feds occupy the whole field of transportation law, and at other times, the states will have a say.

-Rather than get into a detailed history of commerce laws, just understand that any laws dealing with shipping and transport must be tailored to not create an unreasonable burden on all parties, not only those affected by the noise of trucks, for example.
+You must understand, rather than getting into a detailed history of commerce laws, any laws shipping and transport laws must be tailored, never creating an unreasonable burden on parties affected, not just victims of loud truck engine noise from downshifting, for example.

 Why is that?
-Well, number one, if you like going to the grocery store to get food, a trucker made that possible.
-And every time a new law or other revenue generation scheme is passed, the costs of that new law get passed on to consumers in the form of higher prices for food items and other goods.
+When you think about it, if you like grocery store food, a trucker made that possible.
+When politicians pass a new law or other revenue generation scheme, consumers will pay for it in higher food prices and inflation.
 After all, shippers are not charitable organizations.

-Everyone in the shipping chain has to feed themselves, and many employees have families and children to take care of.
-First and foremost, we need large trucks to run our modern economy.
-There's no way around it.
-However, many residents also hate the constant sounds of trucks slowing down through jake braking.
+Every person in the shipping and receiving chain must feed themselves, with many employees caring for families and children.
+First and foremost, we need large trucks to run our modern economy, and there’s no way around it.
+However, many residents along the shipping pathways hate the constant sounds of large trucks slowing down through jake’s braking.

-The name Jake Braking comes from its creator, the Jacobs Vehicle Systems.
+The name Jake Braking comes from its creator, Jacobs Vehicle Systems.
 This trucking manufacturer came up with a new type of big rig deceleration system that is wildly popular in the shipping industry.
-Better known as “jake braking,” truckers use this compression release braking process to slow down.
+Better known as “jake braking,” truckers use this compression-release braking process to slow down.

 There is a particular utility to the process.
 It prevents additional vehicle brake wear and is crucial in case of catastrophic brake failure.
 There is a reason why nationwide, it remains vital to truckers.
-However, there is also a big reason why it is so unpopular in places like Palm Desert, Indio, La Quinta, and Indian Wells, for example.
+However, there is also a big reason why it is so unpopular in places like Palm Desert, Indio, La Quinta, and Indian Wells.
 NOISE!

-And in the more populated areas of Long Beach and San Pedro, for example, the noise of big rig engines jake braking is often unbearable.
+And in the more populated areas of Long Beach and San Pedro, for example, big rig engine jake braking noise is often unbearable.
 And this goes doubly for trucks changing speed zones.
-Often the worst violators of jake braking do so when entering into a town.
+Often the worst violators of Jake Braking do so when entering into a town.

 As discussed, while jake braking is often banned, the legal picture is not as clear.
 Municipalities have the power to enact noise ordinances.
 However, most cities do not have complicated decibel measuring devices.
 So this reduces the ability to police jake braking bans, making them a “paper tiger.”
 Also, it makes it harder to prove in court without clear, definable evidence.
 As such, there are other options that a town or city may use to reduce jake braking.